Itskiprotich/Mpesa-Checkout/README.md

-# mpesa-android
+# Mpesa-Checkout

-Mpesa-Android makes it easy to process online checkout using mpesa as the preferred method of payment.
+Mpesa-Checkout makes it easy to process online checkout using mpesa as the preferred method of payment.

 ## Getting Started